JimWid/AI_Rubiks_Cube_Solver/README.md

 ```
 python main.py
 ```
 - A window showing your webcam feed will open.
+With certain comments and intructions for the user.
-- The detector will start analyzing the feed in real-time and draw bounding boxes around detected Rubik's Cubes.
+- The detector will start analyzing the feed in real-time and draw bounding boxes around the most confident Rubik's Cube detected.
 - Press the q key to quit the application.

 #### Important Note on YOLOv5 Framework: